webtorrent/bittorrent-tracker/README.md

   console.log(err.message)
 })

-server.on('listening', function (port) {
+server.on('listening', function () {
-  console.log('tracker server is now listening on ' + port)
+  // fired when all requested servers are listening console.log('listening on http port:' + server.http.address().port) console.log('listening on udp port:' + server.udp.address().port)
 })

-// start tracker server listening! server.listen(port)
+// start tracker server listening!
+Use 0 to listen on a random free port. server.listen(port)

 // listen for individual tracker messages from peers: